imjustagoodperson/ANTI-MIC-BREAK/README.md

 # I SUGGEST TO TURN OFF THE FAKE DEAFEN PLUGIN WHILE USING THIS PLUGIN IT MIGHT MESS STUFF UP

 # ----------------------------- LOGS --------------------------

+# AUDIO SUBSYSTEM WILL NOW AUTOMATICALLY SET TO "LEGACY" WHEN THE PLUGINS ENABLED | 10.13.25

+# FIXED PATCH NOT WORKING IF AUDO SUBSYSTEM ISN'T SET TO "LEGACY" | 10.13.25

 #  NEW ICON DESIGN | 9.2.25

 #  RESETS OUTPUT | 9.2.25